FelixOnline/v2/content/articles/2012-1-26-sopa-who-got-the-last-lulz.md

 subtitle: >
   Alexander Karapetian discusses the implication of the recent hacking events
 date: "2012-01-26 22:57:20 +0000"

 # Attributes from Felix Online V1
 id: "2071"
 old_path: /comment/2071/sopa-who-got-the-last-lulz
 aliases:
  - /comment/2071/sopa-who-got-the-last-lulz
+imported: true
+comments:
+ - This is why it was MegaUpload and not a different file sharing site httpsplusgooglecomu0111314089359991626869postsHQJxDRiwAWqMegaupload data may get destroyed by ThursdayhttpwwwnprorgtemplatesstorystoryphpstoryId146068504higher level of abstraction would be states struggle to protect private propertyThe contradictions become ever more evidentYesterday while I was at work my cousin stole my iPad and tetsed to see if it can survive a 40foot drop just so she can be a youtube sensation My apple ipad is now broken and she has 83 viewsI know this is completely off topic but I had to share it with someone

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true